EdouardCourty/ipfs-php/CONTRIBUTING.md

 ---

-Thank you again for your interest in contributing to **xrpl-php**! <br />
+Thank you again for your interest in contributing to **ipfs-php**! <br />
 Your time and effort in improving the project are greatly appreciated. <br />
-Together, we can build and maintain a robust and reliable library for the XRP Ledger ecosystem.
+Together, we can build and maintain a robust and reliable library for the IPFS ecosystem.